-Reynaers Middle East honors Lada Aluminium as top fabricator
+Reynaers Middle East Honors Lada Aluminium as top fabricator

 As both companies continue to thrive and shape the architectural landscape, the award serves as a symbol of the enduring partnership and shared dedication to excellence between Progressive Reynaers Middle East and Lada Aluminium.

-.For more information on Reynaers Middle East, visit www.reynaers.bh.
+.For more information on Reynaers Middle East, call +973 17877 266 or visit www.reynaers.bh.
 Follow Reynaers Middle East on Facebook and Linkedin, reynaers_me on Instagram and Reynaers Aluminium on YouTube for the latest products, news and updates.

 About Reynaers Middle East: